United Kingdom labour law: Free movement and immigration

 The right to move freely and work, within the British Isles, Europe, and the world, is basic human need, yet constrained, evolving and contested.
 Magna Carta recognised free movement for work among merchants to England, there was unrestricted movement throughout the British Empire until 1962, and from 1973 until 2020 (following the Brexit poll) British workers had the right to free movement throughout the European Union under core principles of EU law.
-However, there were periodic backlashes and constraints, such as the expulsion of Jews, Bretons and French people, there were restrictive laws imposed on "alien" residents,e.g. Statute of Aliens 1484, complaining aliens would ‘not take upon them any laborious Occupations, as going to Plough and Cart, and other like business... and will in no wise suffer nor take any of the King’s Subjects to work with them’, and stating aliens could not do handicrafts unknown to local workmen, and could only work as servants of the King’s subjects.
-Statute of Aliens 1529, 21 Henry VIII c 16, ‘they have not only conveyed and hid all their unlawful, untrue, subtil, and deceitful wares, which they untruly, subtilly, unsubstantially, and deceitfully have made.... and utter to our Subjects at excessive and unreasonable Prices’.
-Asserted that aliens caused unemployment of native craftsmen who ‘be constrained to live in Idleness’ and ‘fall to Theft, Murder and other great Offences’. cf Linen Cloth Act 1663, 15 Charles II c 15, s 3, enabled aliens to be naturalised after three years’ residence and enjoy ‘all privileges whatsoever as the natural-born subjects’.
-Aliens Act 1793, 30 Geo III c 4, to prevent ‘much danger’ that ‘may arise to the publick Tranquillity from the Resort and Residence of Aliens’, section 1 stated masters of ships had to declare to customs officers the number and details of aliens on board.
-Sections 15-16, the Crown could order ‘any alien’ to depart the realm and if he refused, he could be arrested, detained, sentenced by a court to a month prison and removed.
-Aliens Restriction Act 1914 s 1(1)(k), SS could regulated governing entry, residence and deportation an ‘any other matters which appear necessary or expedient with a view to the safety of the realm.’
-Aliens Order 1920 brought a system of work permits issued by the Ministry of Labour. and even within the realm successive Master and Servant Acts enabled employers to impose criminal penalties on workers who left without permission.
+However, there were periodic backlashes and constraints, such as the expulsion of Jews, Bretons and French people, there were restrictive laws imposed on "alien" residents, and even within the realm successive Master and Servant Acts enabled employers to impose criminal penalties on workers who left without permission.
 In international law, the right to free movement so far only applies 'within the borders of each State', and while there are basic standards for protection of refugees and asylum seekers, there is not yet an international right to work.
 Immigration status is not itself a protected characteristic under the Equality Act 2010 although mistreatment could amount to indirect discrimination, and itself creates a system of differential treatment by employers and the state.